metaplex-foundation/metaplex-program-library/token-metadata/program/ProgrammableNFTGuide.md

 | *Delegate Lock*      | N/A | ❌ | ❌ | 🔓 if `Unlocked` | 🔓 if `Unlocked` | 🔓 if `Unlocked` | 🔓 if `Unlocked` | ☀️ if `Thawn` |
 | *Mint (destination)* | ✅  | ✅ | ✅ | 🔓 if `Unlocked` | 🔓 if `Unlocked` | 🔓 if `Unlocked` | 🔓 if `Unlocked` | ☀️ if `Thawn` |

 The `Migration` delegate type is a temporary delegate that is only created by the migration from `NFT` to `pNFT` and cannot be otherwise created through the `Delegate` handler.
 This special delegate has the same functionality as the `Utility` delegate except that it can also transfer.
 This allows us to assign all escrowless-style programs this delegate to preserve whatever current functionality they have.
-Once used, it is cleared and cannot replaced, and programs will then need to select one of the normal delegate types for future actions.
+Once used, it is cleared and cannot be replaced, and programs will then need to select one of the normal delegate types for future actions.

 The `LockedTransfer` delegate type is a delegate that can lock and unlock a `pNFT` (similarly to the `Staking`) with the additional functionality of being able to transfer to a pre-determined address.
-The address is specified at the creation of the delegate thourhg the `locked_address` argument.
+The address is specified at the creation of the delegate through the `locked_address` argument.

 > **Note**
 > Once a token delegate is set, it is not possible to set another one unless the current one is revoked.